+Figure 1 Locations of Laser Beam Apertures and Affixed Labels

-Replacing Memory Back-up Battery This equipment uses a Poly-carbomonofluoride lithium battery to backup the memory.
+Replacing Memory Back-up Battery

+This equipment uses a Poly-carbon monofluoride lithium battery to backup the memory.
 This battery must be replaced by service personnel when it has reached the end of its useful life; contact the Anritsu sales section or your nearest representative.

 Note: The battery used in this equipment has a maximum useful life of 4 years.
 It should be replaced before this period has elapsed.

+Hard disk

-Hard disk The equipment is equipped with an internal hard disk from which, as with any hard disk, data may be lost under certain conditions.
+The equipment is equipped with an internal hard disk from which, as with any hard disk, data may be lost under certain conditions.
 It is recommended to periodically back up all important data and programs to protect them from being lost accidentally.

 Anritsu will not be held responsible for lost data.

-To reduce the possibility of data loss, particular attention should be given to the following points.The equipment should only be used within the recommend temperature range, and should not be used in locations where the temperature may fluctuate suddaply.
-Lifetime of Parts Always follow the guidelines to ensure that the equipment is set up in the specified manner.
-Always ensure that the fans at the rear and side of the equipment are not blocked or obstructed in any way.
-Exercise care not to bang or shake the equipment whilst the power is on.
-Never disconnect the mains power at the plug or cut the power at the breaker with the equipment turned on.
+To reduce the possibility of data loss, particular attention should be given to the following points.

+- The equipment should only be used within the recommend temperature range, and should not be used in locations where the temperature may fluctuate suddenly. - Always follow the guidelines to ensure that the equipment is set up in the specified manner. - Always ensure that the fans at the rear and side of the equipment are not blocked or obstructed in any way. - Exercise care not to bang or shake the equipment whilst the power is on. - Never disconnect the mains power at the plug or cut the power at the breaker with the equipment turned on.

+Lifetime of Parts

 The life span of certain parts used in this equipment is determined by the operating time or the power-on time.
 Due consideration should be given to the life spans of these parts when performing continuous operation over an extended period.
 The safety of the equipment cannot be guaranteed if component parts are used beyond their life spans.
-These parts must be replaced at the customer's expense even if within the Use in a residential environment guaranteed period described in Warranty at the beginning of this manual.
+These parts must be replaced at the customer's expense even if within the guaranteed period described in Warranty at the beginning of this manual.
 For details on life-span, refer to the corresponding section in this manual.

+Use in a Residential Environment

 This equipment is designed for an industrial environment.

-In a residential environment this equipment may cause radio interference in which case the user may be required to take adequate measures.
+In a residential environment, this equipment may cause radio interference in which case the user may be required to take adequate measures.

-Use in Corrosive Atmospheres Exposure to corrosive gases such as hydrogen sulfide, sulfurous acid, and hydrogen chloride will cause faults and failures.
+Use in Corrosive Atmospheres

+Exposure to corrosive gases such as hydrogen sulfide, sulfurous acid, and hydrogen chloride will cause faults and failures.

 Note that some organic solvents release corrosive gases.